smartpiggies/keeper_oracle_ethdenver2022/README.md

 # EthDenver2022 Live Event Submission
 ## Chainlink Keeper Oracle Implementation

-The goal of this project is to implement a possible solution to the oracle problem SmartPiggies has suffered for far too long, locking settlement prices to maturity of bilateral risk transfer agreements.
+The aim of this project is to solve price settlement locking for long dated bilateral risk transfer agreements.
+The project provides an interface to launch oracle resolvers that interoperate with the Chainlink Keepers network to schedule price reconciliation for future dated bilateral risk transfer agreements, which execute similar to traditional financial options, where by guaranteeing price resolution upon the maturity of the agreement.
+In this way, spot price information can be used to settle agreements between counterparties in a trustless way, and lock the settlement price to the expiration timestamp.

 *Problem*:

 When a new piggy is created, how can a settlement price be locked to the expiry date of the piggy?
 Ideally we would like access to historical price data, which is currently too expensive (and cumbersome) to access.